 It's often helpful to have different environments so that you can test changes and let other users test your changes before deploying updates to a production environment.

-You can maintain separate code bases for your different environments, and even different Python interpreters, and switch between them before starting Excel.
+You can maintain separate code bases for your different environments, and even different Python interpreters (which can be of different Python versions), and switch between them before starting Excel.

 For example, to switch to a PyXLL instance installed in a dev folder you would do the following: